hulkfu/hulkfoo.github.io/_posts/2017-01-24-deploy-rails-with-capistrano-on-puma-and-nginx.md

 # Capfile

 require 'capistrano/puma'
+install_plugin Capistrano::Puma  # Default puma tasks
-# require 'capistrano/puma/workers' # if you want to control the workers (in cluster mode)
-require 'capistrano/puma/jungle'  # if you need the jungle tasks
-# require 'capistrano/puma/monit'   # if you need the monit tasks
-require 'capistrano/puma/nginx'   # if you want to upload a nginx site template
+install_plugin Capistrano::Puma::Workers  # if you want to control the workers (in cluster mode) install_plugin Capistrano::Puma::Jungle # if you need the jungle tasks install_plugin Capistrano::Puma::Monit  # if you need the monit tasks install_plugin Capistrano::Puma::Nginx  # if you want to upload a nginx site template
 ```

 #### 2. 生成 nginx 和 puma 配置模板文件